 Why is fire protection critical here?

-When charging lead-acid batteries, hydrogen is released, which is highly explosive even in small quantities.
-Defective chargers, damaged cables, or improper handling can also cause fires.
+When charging lead-acid traction batteries, hydrogen is produced, which is highly explosive even at very low concentrations.
+Defective chargers, damaged cables, or improper handling can also cause fires or explosions.

 Ventilation and gas extraction